 A failed condo-development reborn as a public art gallery thanks to Shepard Fairey.
 There are so many details to uncover and explore throughout the ground’s skeleton walls and levels.
 Climbing to the top will also give you a wonderful view of the downtown.
 Check out some free art and get a colorful new profile picture while you’re at it.

 If you’re the collegiate crowd that takes over East 6th street at night isn’t your scene but you still want a chill place to have a drink, check out Rainey Street.
 It’s an adorable little street of old homes that were converted into bars, live music venues, and also a popular parking spot for many food trucks.
 The crowd tends to be young professionals.
-Some of our favorite spots on the street are Javelina, BlackHeart, The Container Bar, and Bungalow.
+Some of our favorite spots on the street are Javelina, Lustre Pearl, Half Step, and Bungalow.
 Also be sure to check out the whimsical Indian restaurant: G’raj Mahal.

-What’s a trip to Austin without eating at least one breakfast taco, aka the best breakfast ever.
-If you’re not familiar, it’s exactly what you think it is: a taco filled with egg, cheese, and bacon for meat-eaters or potatoes and avocado for vegetarians.
-Our favorite places in Austin to eat breakfast tacos are TacoDeli and Juan in Million, but you can’t go wrong with any of the unnamed taco trucks parked around town either.
+What’s a trip to Austin without eating at least one breakfast taco, aka the best breakfast ever?
+If you’re not familiar, it’s exactly what you think it is: a taco filled with egg, cheese, and bacon for meat-eaters or potatoes for vegetarians.
+Our favorite places in Austin to eat breakfast tacos are TacoDeli, Juan in Million, and Veracruz but you can’t go wrong with any of the unnamed taco trucks parked around town either.
 If you’re willing to drive 30 minutes out of town, there’s a special little truck called “Grandpa’s Tacos” run by an adorable older couple on the side of the highway near Lake Travis that’s worth a stop.

 From March through October, every night just before sundown, over 1.5 million Mexican free-tailed bats fly out from under the South Congress bridge in a giant swarm that’s unlike anything I’ve ever seen before.
 Yes, you’re going to look like a clichéd tourist standing on the South Congress bridge waiting for nearly an hour but suck it up because nature is cool and it’s worth seeing at least once in your life.
 Plus it’s free.